lazy-eggplant/vs.templ/docs/syntax.md

 Aside from that, they mostly share the same interface.

 - `tag`: the name of the symbol hosting the current XML node pointer.
 If empty, its default is `$`
-- `in`: must be specified and is a path expression
+- `src`: must be specified and is a path expression
 - `filter`: as an expression in the internal [custom language](./calc.md).
 - `sort-by`: (only available for `for`) list of `|` separated path expressions.
 Elements will be sorted giving priority from left to right
 - `order-by`: order preference for each field in the `sort-by` or the only one implicit for `for-props`.